Praful932/Kitabe/README.md

 <br>
 - **Term Frequency** - This method is like a helper function to above, it shines where embedding fails.
 Term Frequency takes into account the tokens in a book title be it the book title itself, the name of authors and also rating.
 Taking into consideration it finds books which match closely with the tokens in the rated book.

+> 🛠 Code for every step can be found in the [Notebooks and Files](#notebooks-and-files) Section.

 ### Final Result 😁
-The Image says it All.
+The [Image](https://coggle.it/diagram/X6TOUxlMvSl8FBM4/t/dataset/7083ac4f2de39517a4d97cd9d3d211c11af6e65f9a0034c46d613ff0f9cd5) says it All.

 ![coggle](https://user-images.githubusercontent.com/45713796/98331008-ae95e200-2021-11eb-915b-892854f88a6e.png)